Skip to content

 JavaScript / TypeScript Usage

 Use db.execute(sql) to run one or more semicolon-separated SQL statements.
-It returns an array of result objects.
+It returns a promise that resolves to an array of result objects.

 CREATE TABLE users (